cloudflare/cloudflare-docs/content/ssl/edge-certificates/changing-dcv-method/methods/http.md

 If you want to use wildcard certificates or pre-validate your certificate — either to avoid downtime or prevent any issuance errors — use [TXT](/ssl/edge-certificates/changing-dcv-method/methods/txt/) or [Email](/ssl/edge-certificates/changing-dcv-method/methods/email/) validation.

+Based on your chosen Certificate Authority, you may also not be able to use HTTP verification with [advanced certificates](/ssl/edge-certificates/advanced-certificate-manager/).

+{{<render file="_lets-encrypt-advanced-limitations.md">}}

 ## Setup

 ### Specify DCV method

 {{<render file="_http-cname-validation-process.md">}}

-In this case, you would need to set a `"validation_method":"http"` parameter.
+In either case, you would need to set a `"validation_method":"http"` parameter.

 ### Review other Cloudflare settings